The Simple Way To Declutter and Downsize Your Home Room by Room – WITHOUT Getting Overwhelmed – with a checklist too!

 Being organized is MUCH cheaper than being a cluttered mess.

-And that is the “secret” to successfully decluttering your home room by room – don’t try and do EVERYTHING in each room – just get rid of the clutter so THEN you can get each room organized.
+And that is the “secret” to successfully decluttering your home room by room – don’t try to declutter EVERYTHING in each room – just get rid of the clutter so THEN you can get each room organized.

-Here is a really simple clutter checklist to declutter all the crap in each room of your house.
+Here is a really simple clutter checklist to declutter and downsize all the crap in each room of your house.
 It’s really useful to help you figure out WHAT clutter to throw away.

 These are my FAVORITE storage containers